minal100802/Furvenzi/README.md

 # Furvenzi

-furvenzi is a online market place for everything related to pets!!!!
+Furvenzi is an market place for pets.

+#loveforpets #truebuddies